kongpop-jeenkeawpiam/mitogex/README.md

 # 🧬 Mitochondrial Genome Exploration (MitoGEx)

-### Mitochondrial Genome Exploration: Computational Insights and Genomic Characterization through Programming Techniques
+### Mitochondrial Genome Explorer: A User-Friendly Computational Pipeline for Comprehensive Mitochondrial Genome Analysis

 Welcome to our platform dedicated to mitochondrial genome analysis.
-Explore **MitoGEx** — a powerful and user-friendly tool designed for comprehensive mtDNA analysis, including quality control, alignment, variant calling, annotation, haplogroup classification, and phylogenetic visualization, all in one pipeline.
+**MitoGEx** is a user-friendly tool designed for comprehensive mtDNA analysis, including quality control, alignment, variant calling, annotation, haplogroup classification, and phylogenetic visualization, all in one pipeline.

 ---